 Despite its small size, the Olight S1 is surprisingly powerful.
-It has five modes starting at a dim 0.5 lumens to a very bright 600 lumens.
-The beam distance is 130 meters, so it is suitable for most outdoor use.
-At its brightest mode, the Olight will still last for 1 hour 55 minutes continuously.
+It has five modes starting at a dim 0.5 lumens to a very bright 1000 lumens.
+The beam distance is 476 feet, so it is suitable for most outdoor use.

-There are some other nice features of the Olight too – like that it has a magnetic end so you can stick it to metal surfaces.
-I also appreciate that you can recharge the batteries directly within the flashlight using micro-USB.
+There are some other nice features of the Olight too – like that it has a magnetic charging cable.
+I also appreciate that you can recharge the batteries directly within the flashlight using the included fast charger.

 Length: 3″ | Battery Type: AAA or 10440 lithium, USB rechargeable | Output: 110 and 370 lumensBeam: Max 88 meters | Body: Anodized aluminum | Waterproof: IPX8 rated

 Impact Resistance: Not Listed | Battery Life: 14 hours (high), 40 hours (low)

 The UltraTac K18 is a more affordable EDC flashlight.
 I’d recommend it for people getting their first EDC flashlight who want something of reasonable quality without spending a lot of money.